splintor/yeruham-phone-book-web-site/CLONING.md

 5. Fill in your name in the title, and a text that contains your phone number in the body and click **שמירה**.
 Note: Make sure you put the correct phone number, as you will later use it to login to the system.
 6. Now you can start adding the pages for all the other members of the group.
 Note that once you entered a page for a member, this member can login to the site and add other members as well.
+7. Add a page titled 'הסבר על השימוש באתר'.
+This is the page that will be displayed when opening the site's help.

 TODO: Enable customizing the site and explain how to do it.